ongaro09/recreational-programming/README.md

 I will be building a game, piece by piece, called "Fantasy Quest", which is a text-based adventure game.

+The "Fantasy Quest Game" is currently in its early development stages, and I would like you guys to be aware that I am drawing inspiration from the educational platform [Boot.dev](https://www.boot.dev/).
+Beginners (like myself) can check it out.

 ## Game Principle

 The game follows the premise of a combat system where players(or warriors) have to fight to live.